jburditt/pssg-cscp-vsd/Database/README.md

 ## Troubleshooting

 If you encounter a user authentication error and the authentication hasn't changed and your VPN is connected, try restarting the XrmToolbox application.
 I find this happens often but restarting always fixes the issue.

+## Dataverse Cheatsheet

+.AddLink - Adds a link between two entity instances that already exist in database .AddRelatedObject - Adds a new related entity to an existing entity